duthied/Free-Friendika/doc/BBCode.md

 ## Map

-This require "openstreetmap" or "Google Maps" addon version 1.3 or newer.
+This requires "openstreetmap" or "Google Maps" addon version 1.3 or newer.
 If the addon isn't activated, the raw coordinates are shown instead.

 <table class="bbcodes">